 - Also receive access to follow-up services for customer and employer, and the job candidate

 - In addition, area charities and congregations provide support for an emergency fund which is used when community resources are unavailable and customers lack shelter, food, shelter, prescription medicine and other basic needs.
+A major focus is on seniors as well as single moms in Schenectady NY.
 Also the Community Crisis Network will work with clients to connect existing resources to the individuals and people that need them most - and the agency is also responsible for improving collaborations and identifying gaps in services and resources.

 Financial assistance for bills and housing in Schenectady

 While very limited, some emergency cash assistance may be offered by the Salvation Army.
-When available, at most the agency will make a partial payment towards your rent or say a heating bill.
+When available, at most the agency will make a partial payment towards your rent or say an electric bill.
 This will also come with a strict application process.
-However the focus is always on providing Schenectady low income families with basic needs and case management.
-Read more.

 The loan is administered by the Human Rights Commission, and the task force continues to work on home-ownership and neighborhood initiatives in the community.
-For the food assistance program, a household can use it at most six times per year.
-930 Albany Street, Schenectady, New York 12307, dial (518) 374-2683
+For the free food or grocery assistance program, a household can use it at most six times per year.
+The location is 837 Albany St, Schenectady, NY 12307, dial (518) 374-2683

 Schenectady County Department Of Social Services (DSS) – Offers a variety of government and public assistance programs.
-Examples include the Low Income Home Energy Assistance Program (HEAP), which is the main federal government funded energy assistance program.
+Examples include the Low Income Home Energy Assistance Program (HEAP) as well as weatherization, which is the main federal government funded low-income energy assistance program.
 They also offer weatherization in partnership with the State Office for the Aging Outreach and referral activities.

 Rent help and housing assistance - Across both Schenectady and the capital area are agencies that can refer qualified low income or underemployed families to grants or loans for paying rent expenses.
 Other support may be funds for security deposits if the applicant has a source of income, supportive housing for the disabled or single parents, and other aid.
-More Schenectady rent help..
+More on Schenectady County rent help..